xperimex/xperimex.github.io/_posts/2023-07-16-intro-logic.md

 * If $\Phi$ is a contradiction, i.e. $A \nvDash \Phi$ for all structures $A$, we just write $\Phi \vDash$
 * If $|\Phi|_A = |\Psi|_A$ for all strucutres $A$, we say $\Phi$ and $\Psi$ are **logically equivalent**, written $\Phi \equiv \Psi$

-The last bullet point is just to say that there are lots of sentences that express the exact same truth value despite being written differently.
+The last bullet point is just to say that there are lots of sentences that express the exact same truth table despite being written differently.
 For example, $P \rightarrow Q \equiv \neg P \vee Q$, so it's useful to say when to sentences are actually essentially the same.

 ### Sets of Sentences